Aliases for TNNT3 Gene

 GeneCards Summary for TNNT3 Gene

 TNNT3 (Troponin T Type 3 (Skeletal, Fast)) is a Protein Coding gene.
-Diseases associated with TNNT3 include tnnt3-related arthrogryposis multiplex congenita, distal, type 2b and congenital contractures.
+Diseases associated with TNNT3 include tnnt3-related arthrogryposis multiplex congenita, distal, type 2b and arthrogryposis, distal, type 2b.
 Among its related pathways are Striated Muscle Contraction and Striated Muscle Contraction.
 GO annotations related to this gene include actin binding and tropomyosin binding.
 An important paralog of this gene is TNNT1.

 UniProtKB/Swiss-Prot for TNNT3 Gene